-Ode to Great Hash
+Ode to a Great Roast Beef Hash

-Who was this fellow named James Beard?
+Who was the inventor of this Roast Beef Hash recipe?
+A fellow named James Beard.

-The memories of James Beard and his recipes linger on.
+The memories of James Beard and his recipes linger on

 This recipe will make a hash lover out of just about anyone.